The Ancient Egyptian Priesthood's Inner or greater Mysteries

 Some of the other well-known priesthood nations throughout the ancient world included India, Greece Rome, Chaldea and Persia.
 These priesthoods regularly communicated with one another.
 This included long distance exchange programs where priesthoods hosted and fostered other priesthood members from far away lands.

-The Catholic Church eliminated priesthoods, or as they called them, secret societies, wherever they could find them.
+By the dawn of modern Christianity, The Catholic Church made it a primary mission to eliminate priesthoods, or as they called them, secret societies, wherever they could find them.
 However, the priesthood was able to subtly take on many different fronts in order to keep instructing students in spirit self illumination since the fall of Ancient Rome.
 This persecution caused some of the darkest times (consciousness-wise) in recorded human history over the past 1500 years or so.

 The science of spiritual alchemy